jarek/electric2go/README.md

 hence the name.
 I've since added caching the data, archiving it, and processing to make visualizations and collect statistics.

+**Much of the data-collection code no longer works as of 2018.** Drivenow API was turned off in April 2017 and car2go API in January 2018.
+The code is now mostly useful as historical record or for analyzing data collected earlier.
+It is mostly not maintained.

-There is now good support for other carshare systems, and as of December 2015 we can handle Drivenow, Montréal's Communauto Automobile, Vancouver's Evo, Italy's Enjoy, Milan's Sharengo, and Berlin's floating Multicity.
+There was once good support for various carshare systems: in December 2015 we could handle car2go, Drivenow, Montréal's Communauto Automobile, Vancouver's Evo, Italy's Enjoy, Milan's Sharengo, and Berlin's Multicity.
+Communauto and Evo appear to still work, others are untested.

 Requirements